 - 2.18 The Local Digital Skills Partnership (LDSP), with funding from DCMS, has created the region's first Digital Skills Plan after wide consultation.
 The Plan was launched on the 28th November, online, with a press release and link to the publication.
-The Plan has been received with enthusiasm across private, public, and third sector partners across the region. - 2.19 The Digital Skills Plan will inform the development of a comprehensive pipeline of digital skills projects.
-The Employment and Skills Committee has endorsed the prioritisation of the following:
+The Plan has been received with enthusiasm across private, public, and third sector partners across the region. - 2.19 The Digital Skills Plan informs the development of a comprehensive pipeline of digital skills projects: